appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/granular-access-control/roles.md

 ##### Groups

 When the edit permission is enabled for groups, a user can edit an existing group.
-This also automatically enables permission to view, edit, invite, or remove a user from an existing groups

 ##### Roles

 With edit permission enables for roles, a user can modify an existing role.
-This also automatically enables permission to edit, view an existing role or assign an associate role.

 :::info